Augustus Gardner Means: Political career

 In 1950, Means was elected to the Essex Board of Selectmen.
 He did some of his campaigning while collecting garbage for the town (Means used the garbage as pig feed).
 Later that year he was elected to the Massachusetts House of Representatives.
 In 1954 he was the Republican nominee for state treasurer.
 He lost to Democrat John Francis Kennedy 54% to 45%.
 In October 1955, Means was appointed to the Massachusetts Governor's Council to fill the vacancy caused by Arthur A. Thomson's appointment to the Haverhill District Court.
 Means was elected in his own right in 1956 and reelected in 1958.
 In 1960, he was the Republican nominee for Lieutenant Governor.
 He lost to Democrat Edward F. McLaughlin, Jr. 54% to 45%.

 Business career

 Means owned a large livestock farm that had a sizable amount of cattle, sheep, chickens, turkeys, bison, and hogs.
 He was also involved in a number of other businesses; he was president of the Essex Lumber Co., president and treasurer of Means Chevrolet-Oldsmobile in Ipswich, Massachusetts, managing director of a hotel in Aruba, and owner of a shopping center in Manchester-by-the-Sea, Massachusetts.
 He also served as president of the Essex County Agricultural Society, which runs the Topsfield Fair.

 Later life and death

 In his later years Means donated much of his 650-acre farm to the Essex County Greenbelt.
 Means died on April 18, 1994, in Sanibel, Florida.
-He was survived by his second wife and seven of his children.